learnk8s/learnk8s.io/src/microsAuthentication/content.md

    	 },
     }

 Now, in the TokenReview object, secret store explicitly passes “secret-store” as the audience for the token it is asking the API to review.
-If the list of audiences in the token doesn’t include “secret-store” as an audience, the Token Review API will not authenticate the requestauthentication status will be reported as unsuccessful.
-In other words, This is a way for the secret store service canto assert theits identity of the caller and validate that the incoming request token was indeed meant for the secret store service.
+If the token doesn’t include “secret-store” as an audience, the Token Review API will not authenticate the request.
+In other words, the secret store service can assert the identity of the caller and validate that the incoming request token was meant for the secret store service.

 You can find the entire application code in service_accounts_volume_projection/secret-store/main.go